PrathamBapat/Hello/README.md

 ## How to use

+`Enter the name when calling the function hello_name`

-`Enter the name when calling the function`
+`Enter the name when calling the class HelloSayer and then print it via say()`

 ## Examples